Build a Better Bid Management Team

 Bid Designer

 Your bid designer ensures your final proposal looks professional and on-brand for your business.
-They create and incorporate graphics and images into the response to break up large expanses of written content, support key messages and improve the reader’s engagement with the proposal.
-In addition, they add flare to what would otherwise be a long sea of black-and-white details.
+They create and incorporate images into the response to break up large chunks of written content.
+Additionally, they support key messages and improve the reader’s engagement with the proposal.
+In other words, they add flare to an otherwise long sea of black-and-white details.

 Essential bid designer skills: